tnelson/Forge/forge/docs/instances.md

 1. Strategy Combination: some strategies can be simply combined into other strategies.
 For example `tree+acyclic=tree` and `tree+cotree=linear`.
 1. Strategy Composition: starting with the highest priority strategies, Forge tries to apply each strategy.
 Those that can't be implemented with bounds fall back onto a default implementation that uses normal formulas.

+Be aware that at the time of writing this, priority is determined only by the order in which symmetry-breaking annotations appear in your code, so be careful to place stronger strategies like `linear` before weaker strategies.

 ## Strategies

 Here are the existing strategies: